zine-eddine303/obsidian-notes/Thoughts/Business related.md

 There's a lot of pictures that we can use from their maps, they have a logo The only problem is how to reach the Decision Makers "DM".
 ==NVM they have a website that's down==

+---
+Scrapping Google maps is a smart move to gain time